SudoSuBash/apt/doc/external-dependency-solver-protocol.md

 invocation of an Autoremove action will actually remove the very same packages indicated by Autoremove stanzas in the former solution.

-A package can't be installed in multiple versions at the same time, so for each package there can at most one version be selected either for installation or removal.
+A package cannot be installed in multiple versions at the same time, so for each package there can at most one version be selected either for installation or removal.
 This especially means that a solver is neither allowed to represent package upgrades as a remove of the installed